 - Use the critical incident method.

 The critical incident technique involves asking users to recall a specific scenario from the past in which they faced a terrible or good experience.
-Unlike general situations that the user might easily forget, the extreme cases are often more vivid in users' memories, meaning they can remember accurate information valuable for you.
+Unlike general situations that the user might easily forget, the extreme cases are often more vivid in users' memories, meaning they can remember accurate information valuable to them.
 This is why the critical incident method is especially great for exploratory interviews.

 - Construct follow-up questions.